amf60/Vac_C19_BR_SC_Combinations_of_Concern_5/README.md

 Covid-19 vaccination records in the Brazilian state of Santa Catarina

-For information, here after all the central government official information for the Brazilian State of Santa Catarina on 02 Sep 2021.
+For information only, here after all the central government official information for the Brazilian State of Santa Catarina on 02 Sep 2021.

 ![Screen Shot 2021-09-02 at 16 46 43](https://user-images.githubusercontent.com/39899585/131907104-fcb14ece-f298-4886-b63b-95e48c69dd50.png)